Anil Cancer Clinic

 Risk Factors & Prevention

-Risk factors for colon cancer include age (risk increases with age), family history of colon cancer or polyps, personal history of inflammatory bowel disease (IBD), inherited genetic syndromes, sedentary lifestyle and obesity, smoking and heavy alcohol consumption, diets high in red or processed meats and low in fruits and vegetables.
+Factors such as age (risk increases with age), family history of colon cancer or polyps, personal history of inflammatory bowel disease (IBD), inherited genetic syndromes, sedentary lifestyle and obesity, smoking and heavy alcohol consumption, diets high in red or processed meats and low in fruits and vegetables can increase the risk.

 Preventive measures include regular screening starting at age 45 or earlier if there is a family history, maintaining a healthy weight, being physically active, limiting alcohol consumption, and eating a balanced diet rich in fruits, vegetables, and whole grains.